PubuduJ/simple-orm-framework/README.md

 1. Clone the project using `git clone https://github.com/PubuduJ/simple-orm-framework.git` terminal command.
 2. Open the `pom.xml` file from **IntelliJ IDEA**, make sure to open this as a project.
 3. To install this framework to local jar repository execute `mvn install` command.
-4. Once the framework is installed in your local JAR repository, it can be used with any Java project.
+4. Once the framework is installed in local JAR repository, it can be used with any Java project.
-5. Inorder to use the framework add below dependency to the project pom.xml file.
+5. Inorder to use the framework add below dependency to your Java project pom.xml file.
     ```
         <dependency>
             <groupId>lk.ijse.dep9</groupId>